Scala (SBT) Publishing to Github Packages

 or .jar

-of all of your code’s dependencies.
-It doesn’t make sense to publish an über jar like it was a library, since the extra code it includes will likely have conflicts or overlaps with other libraries used in a linking project.
+library, since the extra code it includes will likely have conflicts or overlaps with other libraries used in a linking

-It does however to maintain a set of compiled releases, and here we will be using Github Packages.
+It does however to maintain a set of compiled releases, and here we will be using GitHub Packages.

-There is an SBT pluging called sbt/sbt-assembly that will create an über jar, and allow it to be published to Maven.
+allow it to be published to Maven.
 It is a single-line add to project/plugins.sbt

 and takes zero configuration